Braveenan/Deep-Learning-for-Sequence-to-Sequence-Models/README.md

 We would like to acknowledge the following references and sources that have been invaluable in creating this workshop:
 - [Sequence To Sequence Learning With Tensorflow & Keras Tutorial Series](https://www.muratkarakaya.net/2022/11/seq2seq-learning-tutorial-series.html)
-- [Liquet, B., Moka, S., & Nazarathy, Y. (2023).
-The mathematical engineering of deep learning.]
+- Liquet, B., Moka, S., & Nazarathy, Y. (2023).
+The mathematical engineering of deep learning.

 ## Contact

-If you have questions or need assistance during the workshop, you can reach out to us by creating a GitHub discussion or by contacting us at [braveenans.22@cse.mrt.ac.lk].
+If you have questions or need assistance during the workshop, you can reach out to us by creating a GitHub discussion or by contacting us at braveenans.22@cse.mrt.ac.lk.